 - The bad brakes on Diane's car.
 She assumes the brakes went bad when she hears a weird noise, but waves it off.
 20 minutes later, her car rolls backwards out of the driveway, which prevents the kids from noticing their return.

 - Mitch's pills.
 Mitch offhandedly comments that he didn't take them, and mentions that the lack of immediate effects means he's probably fine.
-He ends up passing out, providing one of the biggest Adult Fear moments in the film.
+He ends up passing out, providing one of the biggest worrying moments in the film.

-- Creepy Cockroach: A truck-sized one tries to attack the tiny parents.
+- Creepy Cockroach: A truck-sized one chases the tiny parents.

 - Cut Lex Luthor a Check: Zigzagged.
 Wayne now manages his own laboratory with several scientists working for him on various projects.
 Despite at least ten years passing between the first and third films, not much time is spent examining how the world is changed now that shrinking ray technology exists (aside from a passing line about how the original shrink ray is going to be displayed in the Smithsonian).

-- Disaster Dominoes: Another stray ball (a bocce ball instead of a baseball) triggers the shrink ray and shrinks both sets of parents this time around.
+- Disaster Dominoes: Another stray ball (a pool ball instead of a baseball) triggers the shrink ray and shrinks both sets of parents this time around.

 - Failsafe Failure: Wayne installed a locked glass case over the Big Red Button that fires the shrink ray, presumably so no one but him can use it.
 Smart, but it doesn't do any good when he doesn't bother to lock it up after he shrinks the Tiki Man statue, which leads directly to him, his brother, and their wives being shrunk.